 Raise an alert if there are less than this many days before the domain or SSL certificate needs to be renewed.

 These tools are useful but may not apply to every potential check.
-Some are also situational, and dependent on the needs of your organization.
+Some are also dependent on the needs of your organization.

-How many locations should be down before an alert is sent.
-We highly recommend the default value of “2” which provides the best balance between alert speed & accuracy.
+Sensitivity designates how many locations can register as down before an alert is sent.
+When using fewer than 3 locations, a check will return to UP status once all locations have returned to UP status.
+When using 3 or more locations with a sensitivity of 3 or higher, the check will return to UP status once all but one location has returned to UP status.
+We highly recommend a minimum of three locations with the recommended default value of “2”.
 Note that setting a value of 1 location will likely result in false positives as anomalies in individual locations do occur from time to time.

 Whether IPv4 or IPv6, or any available address should be used for connection.
 By default, all checks will go over IPv4 with ANY set, apart from the Transaction and API check, unless IPv4 is specifically selected.

 Raise an alert if the check takes longer than this many seconds to complete.
 Timeout errors can signal anything from a firewall issue, a high volume of users, a temporary outage or slow connection, so use of this feature provides more context for certain outages.